 To validate timestamps add Timestamp to the validationActions property.
-It is possible to override timestamp semantics specified by the initiator of the SOAP message by setting timestampStrict to true and specifying a server-side time to live in seconds (defaults to 300) via the timeToLive property 1.
+It is possible to override timestamp semantics specified by the initiator of the SOAP message by setting timestampStrict to true and specifying a server-side time to live in seconds (defaults to 300) via the timeToLive property [3: The interceptor will always reject already expired timestamps whatever the value of timeToLive is.].